Taryck/idrive/readme.txt

 		You can perform immediate/manual express backup using the below command and follow the instructions:
 		$./express_backup.pl

-STEP 6:	Schedule backup/restore
+STEP 6:	Schedule backup/restore/periodic cleanup
-		Run the below command to manage your schedule backup/restore job:
+		Run the below command to manage your schedule backup/restore/periodic cleanup job:
 		$./Scheduler_Script.pl

-		Select the desired menu option to create/edit or delete your schedule backup/restore job and follow the instructions.
+		Select the desired menu option to create/edit or delete your schedule backup/restore/periodic cleanup job and follow the instructions.
-		In case you want your schedule job to stop automatically at a scheduled time then set the cut-off time as well while following the instructions.
+		In case you want your scheduled backup/restore job to stop automatically at a scheduled time then set the cut-off time as well while following the instructions.

 STEP 7: View progress of scheduled backup/restore job
 		To view the progress of scheduled backup or restore operation, run the below command: